lucasdietrich/zephyr-uart-dma-ipc/readme.md

 ![](./pics/ipc_1mbaud.png)

 ## TODO
+- **Use buffer allocated from memslab to DMA, instead of using double buffers**
+  - This is a great optimization, as we don't need to copy the data from the DMA buffer to the application buffer.
-- Propose this "module" as an actual Zephyr RTOS module.
+- ~~Propose this "module" as an actual Zephyr RTOS module.~~
 - Implementation without the polling API.
 - Make the data size configurable in the frame.
 - Reduce frame size for ping frame, etc...